-In [12], we similarly concluded the importance of tuning both cache levels together (though instruction and data were separate in that work), and we thus designed the interlaced exploration method.
-Instead of fully exploring the level one cache and then proceeding to the level two cache, the interlaced method explores one parameter for the level one cache and then that parameter for the level two cache, before proceeding to explore the next parameter.
-However, that interlaced method only addressed the dependency between separate level one and level two caches, and not the dependency between the level one instruction and data caches.
-We further explore the level one dependencies in section V.C.
+In [10], we similarly concluded the importance of tuning both cache levels together (though instruction and data were separate in that work), and we thus designed the interlaced exploration method.
+Instead of fully exploring the level one cache and then proceeding to the level two cache, the interlaced method explores one parameter for the level one cache and then for the level two cache, before proceeding to explore the next parameter.
+However, that interlaced method only addressed dependency between separate level one and level two caches, and not the dependency between the level one instruction and data caches.
 Additionally, the interlaced method cannot be easily adapted to a unified cache featuring way management.